 It is certainly worth noting here that YOLOv5 borrows research inquiry from YOLOv4 to decide on the best neck for their architecture.
 YOLOv4 investigated various possibilities for the best YOLO neck including:

-• Intuitive data file system structure: File folder layout is intuitive and easy to navigate while developing
+- Clear file structure: the folder layout is easy to navigate while developing.

 Preliminary YOLOv5 Evaluation Metrics